csc13/spektel-sensor/_posts/2015-01-03-XMEGA_ASF_TWI.md

 0000 0011	Current Sensor address
 0000 1010	Powerbox Sensor address
 0100 0000   Vario Sensor address
-0011 0100   Flight Cap Sensor address
+0011 0100   Flight Pack Capacity Sensor address
 -----------------------------------
 0111 1111   = 0x7F as Address Mask
 {% endhighlight %}

+**EDIT:** With the new Flight Pack Capacity Sensor and the used combination of sensors, the method here is of no use.
+This will react to every address and be the same as the `Promiscuous Mode` described above.
+I leave it in for explanation and change options.

 The last part of the code initializes the receive buffer.